 Step-by-step support for re-titling your home, accounts, and investments into the trust's name.

-Protects your finances if you're ever temporarily or permanently unable to manage them yourself.
+Designates someone to manage your finances if you're ever unable to do so yourself.

 You own real estateProperty in a trust transfers immediately at death — no probate, no court delays, no public record.